 Amy trained and worked as an associate speech and drama teacher for three years with Tall Poppies Drama Collective in Palmerston North.
 She holds an Advanced Associate Diploma in the Teaching of Speech and Drama with Speech New Zealand.

-Amy grew up in Papaioea Palmerston North and now lives in Te Whanganui-a-tara Wellington where she works part-time with Circa Theatre.
+Amy grew up in Papaioea Palmerston North and now lives in Te Whanganui-a-tara Wellington where she works as a Freelance Event Manager, Arts Marketer, and Theatre-Maker.

 **The Vulnerable Children Act 2014 – Amy was last Police Vetted July 2021**